 Regional DifferencesEmma sell across Europe including Germany, UK, Austria, Switzerland, Netherland, Poland and France.
 The mattresses differ by country as well as there being several different versions.
 My review is for the Emma Original mattress which is the one with no pocket springs.

 A bed-in-a-box mattress means Emma comes in a big oblong box and is rolled and vacuum packed.
 You remove the mattress from the box and using the included safety blade you remove the plastic covering.
 Leave the mattress to expand for a few hours (48 hours is best) before sleeping on it.

 This is the Emma Original mattress as sold in the UK, the one which does NOT have mini pocket springs.
 Don’t confuse the many different versions Emma have across Europe.
-At the time of this review Emma have two mattresses in the UK.
-They are the original (this mattress) while the other (hybrid) is a softer mattress with mini conical pocket springs under the top layer.
-Emma have changed how they described these mattress in early 2018.
+In the Emma have had two mattresses.
+The the original (this mattress) while the other (hybrid) was a softer mattress with mini conical pocket springs under the top layer.
+Emma changed how they described these mattress in early 2018.
 At that time the original was the pocket sprung mattress and the non spring mattress which they now call the original was called the second gen. The naming seems to be just a marketing decision since both mattresses at some point have been called the original.
 In the UK the original was actually the hybrid.
-It is confusing if you are aware of the history of the products.
+It is confusing if you are unaware of the history of the products.